spack/spack-tutorial-container/UPDATING.md

 long as the signing key (private) will continue to be used to sign the tutorial packages.

+NOTE: the "name-of-key-to-export" should identify a key from the keychain that does not require a passphrase, or it will not work in the pipeline build jobs.

 1. Create a new mirror (this is required until the sync process between the mirror and the container build cache is controlled by/limited to the spack environment in which it runs)